-- Revisit the 2014 Misdemeanor Bond Schedule for Recorders to determine what offenses should no longer require an assigned bond amount and could be carved out as having no financial tie.
-Note: Recorder's Court is both a City of Savannah and Chatham County entity. - f.
-Urge the City of Savannah and Chatham County to pass an ordinance diminishing and abolishing monetary sanctions for city- and county-level ordinance violations or misdemeanors where applicable | Power to Change: Savannah City Council and Chatham County Commission - Draft language for such legislation already exists: In late 2021, the attorney for Chatham County drew it up to amend Chapter 11, Article III, Section 11-303 through Section 11-303 of the Chatham County code.
+- e.
+Urge the City of Savannah and Chatham County to pass an ordinance diminishing and abolishing monetary sanctions for city- and county-level ordinance violations or misdemeanors where applicable | Power to Change: Savannah City Council and Chatham County Commission - 1.
+Draft language for such legislation already exists: In late 2021, the attorney for Chatham County drew it up to amend Chapter 11, Article III, Section 11-303 through Section 11-303 of the Chatham County code.
 Abolishing cash bail was also the first recommendation of the criminal justice subcommittee of REAL (Racial Equity and Leadership) Savannah, the task force that Mayor Van Johnson created in July 2020 to examine how race, class and certain kinds of data - or the lack of it - influence city policy.
-Deep Center has drawn up guidelines for how the City of Savannah and Chatham County could legislate local ordinances that are effective and do not supersede the constitutional authority of Chatham County's sheriff.
+Deep Center has drawn up guidelines for how the City of Savannah and Chatham County could legislate local ordinances that are effective and do not supersede the constitutional authority of Chatham County's sheriff. - f.
+Require Chatham County Detention Center revisit jail communications contracts under the 2024 FCC communications decision | Power to change: Sheriff's Office